learningequality/kolibri/docs/user/learner.rst

 Navigate Kolibri topics with breadcrumb links
 *********************************************

-When you are browsing a topic in Kolibri, the **Breadcrumb** links indicate all its parent topics.
-To go back (up one level from where you are currently), click the next to last link in the breadcrumb.
+When you are browsing a topic in Kolibri, the **Breadcrumb** links indicate previously visited, more general topics.
+Current topic is at the last position, and you can click any of the previous links in the breadcrumb to go back to a specific broader topic.

 .. image:: img/breadcrumbs.png
 	:alt: breadcrumb links

 When you are viewing a video or doing an exercise, the **Breadcrumb** links are not visible anymore.
-To go back to the parent topic from where you are currently, and see the **Breadcrumb** links again, click the left arrow button above the title.
+To go back to the previous topic you visited, click the left arrow button above the video or exercise title.

 Exams
 *****